-D9 Spring 2/25 "

-D9 Summer 5/15 "

-D10 Yes No

-D10 Does an open admission policy, if re eported, apply to

-transfer students?

-D44 Describe additional requirements to u tuanafau admiasian if an mliaahla.

-D11 Describe additional requirements fo r transier admission, ii ap plicable:

-Transfer Credit Policies

-D12 Report the lowest grade earned for any course that may be 1.5 (2.0 in

-transferred for credit: , major)

-D13 Number Unit Type D13 Maximum number of credits or cour ses that may be 90 Quarter transferred from a two-year institution on: 90 Quarter D14 Number Unit Type D14 , 135 Quarter transferred from a four-year instituti on: D45 National and the state of the s פוש Minimum number of credits that trai • , your institution to earn an associate degree. n/a D16 Minimum number of credits that train nefers must complete at 1 510 your institution to earn a bachelor's 45.00 your mondition to earn a pachelor's acgree.
-45.00 D17 Describe other transfer credit policie es. - 11 Become care adrior ordan policie
+D9 Spring 2/25 " D9 Summer 5/15 " D10 Yes No D10 Does an open admission pol icy, if reported, apply to transfer students?
+D11 Describe additional requirem ents for transfer admission, if a pplicable: Transfer Credit Policie S D12 Report the lowest grade earn ned for any course that may be 1.5 (2.0 in transferred for credit: major) D13 Number Unit Type D13 Maximum number of credits or courses that may be 00 Quarter transferred from a two-year in nstitution: 90 Quarter D14 Number Unit Type D14 Maximum number of credits or courses that may be 135 Quarter transferred from a four-year i nstitution: 135 Quarter D15 Minimum number of credits t hat transfers must complete at your institution to earn an ass sociate degree: n/a D16 Minimum number of credits t hat transfers must complete at your institution to earn a bacl helor's degree: 45.00 D17 Describe other transfer credit t policies: . =: